anunay999/read-smart/plugin/README.md

 5. **Usage**
    - Click the extension icon.
    - Toggle "Read Mode" to enable distraction-free reading.
-   - Toggle "Smart Rephrase" to rephrase the content using Gemini Pro.
+   - Toggle "Smart Rephrase" to rephrase the content using Gemini 2.5 Flash.
    - You can switch between original and rephrased content instantly.

 ---